Pattern Detail

 • Delta vs baseline is the difference of means.
 With sample sizes this small, a delta in either direction can be noise rather than signal.

-• Win rate is informative independently: even a tiny mean edge with a clearly elevated win rate suggests a directional bias.
+• % Up is informative independently: even a tiny mean edge with a clearly elevated share of up sessions suggests a directional bias.

 What’s not here